dudo/zilla-docs/src/concepts/kafka-proxies/rest-proxy.md

 # REST Kafka Proxy

-Zilla lets you configure application-centric REST API endpoints that unlock `Apache Kafka` event-driven architectures.
+Zilla lets you configure application-centric REST API endpoints that unlock Kafka event-driven architectures.
 An application-centric REST API for Kafka gives the developer freedom to define their own HTTP mapping to Kafka, with control over the topic, message key, message headers, message value, and reply-to topic.
 This guide will explain all the aspects of configuring Zilla with REST API endpoints.

-## Correlated Request-Response

-### Configure Endpoints
+## Configure Endpoints

 Zilla can be configured to map REST APIs to Kafka using the [http-kafka](../../reference/config/bindings/binding-http-kafka.md) binding in `zilla.yaml`.